4. Pictures of You

 “They?”

-She did not answer, but extended her hand to shake his and he noticed her short, yet beautifully shaped nails and a ring with a small black stone.
+“Oh, it’s from You’ve Got Mail.
+Maybe you never watched it.”
+She extended her hand to shake his and he noticed her short, yet beautifully shaped nails and a ring with a small black stone.
 He smiled thinking that after all those years hanging out with his sisters, he learned something: he noticed that there was no wedding band.

 “We’re old school here.
 The girl always reaches first to shake the man’s hand.”